Thinkific has been one of the most popular course platforms out there.

 There’s a downside here.

 👎 Unlike Teachable, Thinkific only allows for one type of content format per lesson.
 This means you can’t have a video followed by a quiz in the same lesson.
+You end up having separate lessons for each and every activity.

 Quizzes and assessments